raven-beep/Site_Practice/resume.md

 ##***Work Experience 1***
 <br>
 **Place of Work** *Location info*
-> -Accomplishment 1
+> - Accomplishment 1
-> -Accomplishment 2
+> - Accomplishment 2
 *Date Range of beign there

 ___